Shasta Dam forms California’s largest storage reservoir, Shasta Lake, which can hold about 4.5 million acre-feet.

 There are efforts underway to restore and enhance the endangered winter-run chinook salmon.

 Reclamation made numerous operational changes.
 A temperature control device on the upstream face of Shasta Dam releases varying amounts of water from three depths (to a maximum depth of 350 feet) to maintain favorable downstream temperatures for spawning fish.
 Other actions include closing the Delta Cross Channel gates for several months to keep migrating salmon in the river channel.

 According to Reclamation, enlarging the reservoir would improve water supply reliability, reduce ﬂood damages and improve water temperatures in the Sacramento River below the dam for anadromous ﬁsh survival.

 Raising the dam 18.5 feet, for example, would mean an additional 636,000 acre-feet a year, enough water to sustain 2 million people a year.
 Opponents say the amount of water made available by raising the dam is not worth the ecosystem costs —flooding of canyons and endangering wildlife and habitat —and further loss of sacred tribal ground (an issue unresolved from the original construction).

-At present, the Bureau of Reclamation is conducting the Shasta Lake Water Resources Investigation to evaluate enlarging Shasta Dam and Reservoir.
-As the SLWRI progresses, Reclamation plans to continue related work on environment, water rights, and Native American and cultural resources.
+Meanwhile, the Bureau of Reclamation is conducting the Shasta Lake Water Resources Investigation to evaluate enlarging Shasta Dam and Reservoir.
+As the investigation progresses, Reclamation plans to continue related work on environment, water rights and Native American and cultural resources.